rpgjs/rpgjs-documentation/docs/guide/create-map.md

 2. Maps are cached.
 If the server is not restarted, it will draw from memory to retrieve the map.
 If this is the first time it is opened, there will be a file reading (MMORPG) or an ajax request (RPG).

 ## Create map with Tiled Map Editor

+1. Save the TMX file in <PathTo to="mapDir" file="client/tmx/medieval.tmx" />
+2. Remember to put the TXS files in the same folder

 ## Create Map class